YousefKad/fbica/README.md

 ### Mixed-frequency panels

-If variable `0` is low-frequency and variables `1, ..., 8` are high-frequency, restrict the factor proxies to the high-frequency variables:
+If one variable is low-frequency and the rest are high-frequency, restrict the factor proxies to the high-frequency variables:

 ```python
 imp = FBICA(use_loo=True, factor_vars=list(range(1, 9)))